Riona-Michael/Employee-Attrition-rate/README.md

 # Employee-Attrition-rate
-An visual representation of Employee Attrition in IT sector, based on age and other factors using Matplotlib.
+A visual representation of Employee Attrition in IT sector, based on age and other factors using Matplotlib.